 Rather than working on your business, take time out from it to consider the following:

-You’re probably already doing a lot of this stuff without even thinking about but if you’re not, then you should be.
+You’re probably already doing a lot of these things already, without even thinking about it- but if you’re not, then you probably should be.
 You’ll be surprised at the positive difference it makes putting some time into strategic planning.
-And your business will thank you too!
+And your business will thank you too.

 Author: Sarah Benstead